BillyTseng/neighborhood-map/README.md

-# Neighborhood Map
+# Tucson Pizza Map
-A neighborhood map built using Google Maps API and FOURSQUARE API to show interested spots.
+A pizza map built using Google Maps API and FOURSQUARE API to show 10 pizza restaurants in Tucson.

 Import [SIDR](https://www.berriart.com/sidr/#demos--usage) as a plugin of the hamburger menu.